withertech/SteamScraper/docs/CONFIGINI.md

 ## config.ini options
-Look below to find a thorough description of all options and sections available in the `/home/USER/.skyscraper/config.ini` configuration file.
-These options will then be applied whenever running Skyscraper with the `Skyscraper` command.
+Look below to find a thorough description of all options and sections available in the `/home/USER/.steamscraper/config.ini` configuration file.
+These options will then be applied whenever running Steamscraper with the `Steamscraper` command.

 Please take note that almost all of these options are set at a useful default (and can therefore be left out) and should only be set if your use case requires it.